Darktrash/Power-of-Rainbow/README.md

 - Creates multi-colored windows
 - Can be closed by the taskmgr
-- Doesn't add himself to autoreg
+- Does not add himself to autoreg
 - So simple

 There is a one-line version.